0933 Director of Housing Services

 |Date Opened||6/21/2018 08:00:00 AM|

 |Filing Deadline||7/30/2018 5:00:00 PM|

 |Salary||$67.13 - $85.69/hour; $11,635.00 - $14,853.00/month; $139,620.00 - $178,230.00/year|

 |Job Type||Permanent PBT|

 File immediately!!!
-Posting will close once sufficient number of qualifying applications are received but no later than Friday, July 27, 2018 at 5pm.
+Posting will close once sufficient number of qualifying applications are received but no earlier than Friday, July 27, 2018 at 5pm.

 Who We Are